-Vibrio Vulnificus: What to Know About The 'Flesh-Eating Bacteria' That Killed a Man Who Swam With a New Tattoo
+Vibrio Vulnificus: What to Know About The 'Flesh-Eating Bacteria' That Has a New Jersey Man Fighting for His Life

 Men over 50 are at higher risk

 Almost every case of serious illness or fatality from vibriosis occurs in men over 50, says Barbarite, and most are people with compromised immune systems because of a condition like liver disease, heart disease, or diabetes.
-(Healthy immune systems are usually able to fight off infections before they become life-threatening.
-According to the doctor's case report, the tattooed man did have chronic liver disease.)
+(Healthy immune systems are usually able to fight off infections before they become life-threatening.)
+Perez reportedly has Parkinson's disease, and according to the doctor's case report, the tattooed man from 2017 had chronic liver disease.

 “Studies have shown that estrogen can actually combat infections, so that’s why we see it more in males than in females,” says Barbarite.
 Men also tend to have higher levels of iron, she adds, which the bacteria need to thrive.